-Soft, intermediate, and hard bottom occur in all large marine ecosystems and the open ocean.
-However, the bottom types vary across the Study Area (Figure 3.5-1 through Figure 3.5-4) and are depicted by over 25 datasets.
-These datasets were ranked by quality and assembled into the non-overlapping mosaic as described in Building and Maintaining a Comprehensive Database and Prioritization Scheme for Overlapping Habitat Data (U.S. Department of the Navy, 2016).
-The datasets employ a variety of data collection techniques and data analysis to characterize the seafloor; results are summarized below.
-Thousands of acres of lower quality data were superseded by high quality data in the process of creating the non-overlapping abiotic substrate maps for the AFTT study area.
-However, some data sources were excluded due to the quality of the data, availability at the time of database assembly, or for other reasons.
+Soft, intermediate, and hard bottom habitats occur in all large marine ecosystems and the open ocean.
+However, the distribution of different bottom types varies across the Study Area (Figure 3.5-1 through Figure 3.5-4) and is depicted by over 25 datasets.
+These datasets were ranked by quality and assembled into a non-overlapping mosaic as described in Building and Maintaining a Comprehensive Database and Prioritization Scheme for Overlapping Habitat Data (U.S. Department of the Navy, 2018a).
+The datasets employ a variety of data collection and analysis techniques to characterize the seafloor; results are summarized below.
+Thousands of acres of lower quality data were superseded by high quality data in the process of creating the non-overlapping abiotic substrate maps for the AFTT Study Area.

 Most of the bottom within the Study Area (approximately 80 percent) has not been mapped.
-However the majority of the unmapped portion is seaward of the U.S. continental shelf in the Atlantic Basin/Abyssal Zone (Table 3.5-2).
-Available mapping for abiotic substrate indicates a benthic surface composed of mostly soft bottom (less than 88 percent) with a little over 5 percent hardbottom, adjusted qualitatively for over- or under-estimation.
-The intermediate category of substrate (7 percent) could add to either the soft bottom or hard bottom type, depending on other environmental variables affecting stability and the supply of colonizing sedentary organisms and nutrition sources, which also affect hard substrate as a habitat for hard bottom organisms (to a lesser degree).
-It should be noted that percent of bottom area does not account for the vertical relief of some hard bottom areas, which contribute disproportionately to hard bottom community biomass.
-The data also does not account for the typically smaller dimensions of hard bottom features present in predominantly soft bottom areas; the Southeast Area Monitoring and Assessment Program - South Atlantic (Southeast Area Monitoring and Assessment Program-South Atlantic, 2001) line data is based primarily on trawl samples that indicate hard bottom with the collection of species associated with hard bottom, suggesting there were numerous hard bottom features too small to be resolved by even the highest quality data in the Study Area.
-U.S. Department of the Navy (2011) data and classification came the closest to finding these smaller areas of hardbottom attracting associated species.
+However the majority of the unmapped portion is seaward of the U.S. continental shelf in the Atlantic Basin/abyssal zone (Table 3.5-2).
+Available mapping for abiotic substrate indicates a benthic surface composed of mostly soft bottom (less than 86 percent) with a little over 6 percent hard bottom, adjusted qualitatively for over- or underestimation.
+The intermediate category of substrate (8 percent) could add to either the soft bottom or hard bottom type, depending on other environmental variables affecting stability and the supply of colonizing sedentary organisms and their nutrient sources, which also affect hard substrate as a habitat for hard bottom organisms (to a lesser degree).
+It should be noted that the percent of bottom areas stated above for each habitat type does not account for the vertical relief of some hard bottom areas, which contribute disproportionately to hard bottom community biomass.
+The data also do not account for small hard bottom features that may be present in predominantly soft bottom areas; trawl sampling results used to develop the Southeast Area Monitoring and Assessment Program - South Atlantic (Southeast Area Monitoring and Assessment Program-South Atlantic, 2001) line data suggest there were numerous hard bottom features too small to be resolved by even the highest quality data in the Study Area.
+U.S. Department of the Navy (2011) data and classification came the closest to finding these smaller areas of hard bottom and associated invertebrate species.